Ch3dd4rGoblin/skin.TetradUI/README.md

 About TetradUI
 ==============

-TetradUI is a Graphical User Interface for Kodi, a media playback application available on multiple platforms.
+TetradUI is a Graphical User Interface for Kodi media center, a open-source application available on multiple platforms.

 The aim with TetradUI is to resurrect the classic blades-style user interface found in the original Xbox360 dashboard.
 Also found in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.